|

 which the two components are added together again.

-scrambling, or F-scrambling, which consist of two steps.
-In the first
+scrambling, or F-scrambling, which consist of two steps, as illustrated

-step, the frequency spectrum of the clear voice signal (f) is inverted
+step, the frequency spectrum of the plain voice signal (f) is inverted

 (fi), whilst in the second step the inverted spectrum